ikuhamada/state-doc/about.rst

 - Y. Morikawa, H. Ishii, and K. Seki, Phys.
 Rev B **69**, 041403 (2004).
 - Y. Morikawa, Phys.
 Rev. B **63**, 033405 (2001).
 - Y. Morikawa, K. Iwata, and K. Terakura, Appl.
 Sur.
 Sci **169-170**, 11 (2001).

+We appreciate if you cite the following paper, when you use the van der Waals functional:

+- Y. Hamamoto, I. Hamada, K. Inagaki, and Y. Morikawa, Phys.
+Rev. B **93**, 245440 (2016).

+This paper describes our implementation of the self-consistent vdW-DF of Wu and Gygi [J. Chem.
+Phys. **136**, 224107 (2012)].